 Well, it is all up to what you want to do and buy in Marbella.
 For example, if you go clubbing in Puerto Banus, you end up spending a lot more.
 If you do not visit the posh restaurants, clubs, and bars, €100 per day should be more than enough, according to most tourists who share their opinions on TripAdvisor.

 Is Marbella Spain worth visiting?

 Marbella is a large seaside resort town where you can find many things to enjoy along the seafront.
-However, it is worth to do a bit of research and plan an itinerary before getting there.
+However, it is worth doing a bit of research and planning an itinerary before getting there.
 Even though it is popular especially for late-night bars and the relaxing beaches in Marbella there is a lot more to do in this Andalusian city.

 That’s it!
 I’m sure there are still more fun things to do in Marbella, I hope that this list will help you enjoy your trip to Marbella with your partner, family or friends!

 I would love to know your travel experience!

 Everything Zany Travel Blog exploring the UK and beyond.
 Sharing travel guides, tips, history and culture.
 Our travel media brand is founded by travel and hotel industry expert – Ryazan Tristram, a Dual Citizen (British – Filipina) based in Birmingham, UK.
 Everything Zany is a reputable and award-winning travel blog.
 Our work and contributions have been featured in Huffington Post, CNBC, Discovery Channel, GMA, Readers Digest, and Lonely Planet.
 Our missions are to build a great travel community and resource of travel tips, visas and travel guides for travellers.
 Join us as we travel around the UK and beyond with a mission to share the best of the world.